lmarquar/Raspberry_Pi_5_Setup/README.md

 - make sure it's acessible from outside your LAN.
 - If the public Ip changes regularly, get flexible and set a DynDNS instead of A record:
   - tutorial for my setup: https://www.strato.de/faq/hosting/so-einfach-richten-sie-dyndns-fuer-ihre-domains-ein/
-  - otherwise what to do is set Domain dynDns instead of A record. then you need to configure your router to connect your server with the service.
+  - otherwise what to do is set domain to dynDns instead of A record. then you need to configure your router to connect your server with the service.
   - Update-Url has this format with all 'x'-words replaced: `https://xDomain.de:xPassword@dyndns.strato.com/nic/update?hostname=xSubDomain.xDomain.de&myip=<ipaddr>,<ip6addr>`
 - set automatic updates as found in the nextcloud-aio Docs
 - Backup: set up a proper SSD with ext4-fileformat and automounting via /etc/fstab.
 Then configure borg-backup.